 I never redeemed my Brownie points professionally, but we did stay in touch, usually by mail and then later on the phone, maybe once a year or so.
 One guy was thinking about the other (or Harlan flipped past my name on his Rolodex.
 Yes, his Rolodex) and had 15 minutes to spare.
 Only once did Harlan call for a favor.
 Somebody had told him he was a clue, “Sci-fi writer Ellison,” in that day’s New York Times crossword: would I grab him a copy?
 (His papers will probably be the most entertaining batch ever inspected.)
 He checked in after 9/11.
 I checked in after he had a stroke.
 All other calls were just how-ya-doin.

 He had idly invited me over to his house for a visit next time I was in SoCal, and the chance came up.
-Before I left, I said on the phone, “Down South when we say something like that we mean it, but I’m letting you back out now.”
+Before I left my Century City hotel, I said on the phone, “Down South when we say something like this we mean it, but I’m letting you back out now.”
 “No, no,” he said, ”come on over.”
-I followed his directions in my rental car — I hate driving in LA! — and they were precise down to the individual bottleneck.
-I spent several happy hours eating Chinese and shooting the shit at the fabled Ellison Wonderland.
+I followed his directions to Sherman Oaks in my rental car — I hate driving in LA! — and they were precise down to the individual bottleneck.
+My reward was several happy hours eating Chinese takeout and shooting the shit at the fabled Ellison Wonderland.

 Harlan shared something important with Ray Bradbury: they both never grew up.
 Not deep down where it matters.
 His home was festooned with the kind of collectibles young boys had a generation before mine: cartoon and Western and space figurines, pop culture oddities, paraphernalia of every kind extending back to the pulp and radio eras.
 It was the house you dream of when you’re a short Jewish kid in Painesville, Ohio, and real life is an actual physical battle.